Aryan-chaudhry/SQL/readme.md

 HAVING CLAUSE

-    Note HAVING is always used with GROUP BY
+    Note HAVING is always used with GROUP BY, it is similar to where (not equal)